A JSON schema describes these files and you can configure some editors to validate the YAML file based on that. The command

 If the file is missing a fail_transition event fires and an announcement is made.

 If the file has changed since the previous run a success_transition event fires and an announcement is made.
 This means the first check would set the initial state after which changes are detected.
 You could by setting gather_initial_state have the system gather initial file state on startup so the first regular watch would detect a change.

-If the file have not changed nothing is published on every check, however a regular state announce can be done by setting announce_interval.
+If the file has not changed nothing is published on every check, however a regular state announce can be done by setting announce_interval.

 The exec watcher supports running shell commands, it has a very basic exit code based interface, output from the commands is not significant.

 |command||yes||The command to run relative to the watcher manifest directory|